-I often talk about Worldpackers and how much it has helped me achieve my dreams of traveling the world.
+I often talk about traveling the world with Worldpackers and how much it has helped me achieve my dreams of seeing the world.
 Since I left Australia I have visited 3 countries and used Worldpackers in two of them, but quite frequently.
-I think Worldpackers is great because it allows me to travel the world whilst making the small amount of money I do each month as a freelancer.
+I think Worldpackers is great because it allows me to travel the world whilst making a small amount of money I do each month as a freelancer.

 A lot of people ask me about Worldpackers and how they are able to use it in the same way that I do to achieve their travel goals.
-Here I will give the answers to the most common questions I get about using Worldpackers to travel and how it can help you too.
+Here I will give the answers to the most common questions I get about traveling the world with Worldpackers and how it can help you too.

 Table of contents